stefanavey/aveytoolkit/README.md

      ## A box should come up, just click ok without entering anything
      credentials <- getLoginDetails()
      ## now enter username and password in the prompt
-     install_bitbucket(repo = "aveytoolkit-r-package", username = "spa23",
+     rm(getLoginDetails) # this will be replaced by same function in aveytoolkit install_bitbucket(repo = "aveytoolkit-r-package", username = "spa23",
                        auth_user=credentials["loginID"], password=credentials["password"], ref="default")